 The process uses the Android Debug Bridge (ADB) to handle the device-computer connection and communication.
 There are two options for running ADB:

-Let Firefox handle ADB (recommended).
+• Let Firefox handle ADB (recommended).
 Install the ADB Helper add-on, which makes the process easier.
-With this installed, there's no need to install the ADB, and no need to type the
+With this installed, there's no need to install the ADB, and no need to type the adb forward command: everything is handled by the add-on.

-Download ADB Helper Add-onadb forward
+Download ADB Helper Add-on

 Note that you'll need to do this every time the phone is restarted or unplugged then re-plugged.